-As I walk further, I realize that every other shop-house has one or two elderly people sitting behind a desk working on their account books, stock list or waiting for a potential customer with eager eyes and a smile on their lips.
+As I walk further, I realize that every other shop-house has one or two elderly people sitting behind a desk working on their account books, stock lists, or waiting for a potential customer with eager eyes and a smile on their lips.
 The people crisscrossing the street on their bikes bring about a touch of modernity to this otherwise laid back and sleepy street that has been given a new lease of life in recent years.

-History of the trading port of Chantaboon
+History of the trading port of Chantaboon in Chantaburi

 The Thais were originally into farming and agriculture while the Chinese and Vietnamese who passed by this area were traders and merchants.
-The Vietnamese have been regulars in Chantaburi since the Ayutthaya period.
-Understanding the interest and requirement of the traders, the locals started trading in peppers, wildlife hides, scented woods and majorly in rubber and timber.
+The Vietnamese have been regulars in Chantaburi Thailand since the Ayutthaya period.
+Understanding the interest and requirement of the traders, the locals started trading in peppers, wildlife hides, scented woods, and majorly in rubber and timber.
 Thus, Chantaboon turned into a major trading and transportation hub with many Chinese and Vietnamese traders settling here and living in harmony along with the locals.

 As I discovered, Chantaburi is still famous for its pepper and one can find shops selling them in cute little bottles like these…

-The Rise, Fall and Resurgence of Chantaboon Waterfront Community
+The rise, fall, and resurgence of Chantaboon Waterfront Community

 The Chanthaboon waterfront community was formed over three centuries ago during the reign of King Narai along the banks of the River Mae Nam Chantaburi.
 The community street stretches from Tha Luang Bridge to the Catholic Church and was known as Yaowarat or Chinatown of Chantaburi.